porya-gohary/real-time-task-generator-framework/README.md

 - Deadline Monotonic
 - Earliest Deadline First

+⚠️ Note: In addition to the features already listed, this framework is designed to support parallel execution.
+This means that multiple tasks can be run concurrently, significantly improving the performance and efficiency of the system, especially when dealing with large tasksets.

 ## 📄 Output Format
 The generated taskset can be saved in either CSV or YAML format.